E-commerce Homepage: 4 Best Practices for Promotions (+ Examples) – The Fast Lane – Fast Simon Articles

 » Ensure your promotions stand out and drive traffic with promotional tiles

-When your message instills a sense of urgency and limited supply, your customers are less likely to say "Maybe later..." and more likely to say "Gotta have it!".
-You can create urgency through "limited time offer" or "limited stock left" sections on your e-commerce homepage.
+When your message instills a sense of urgency and limited supply, your customers are less likely to say, "Maybe later..." and more likely to say, "Gotta have it!"
+You can create urgency through the "limited time offer" or "limited stock left" sections on your eCommerce homepage.

 H&M: Not Fashionably Late

-Underneath this, another, brighter banner advertises the Winter Sale that gives access to deals up to 50% off.
-Combined, these two banners create a visual hierarchy that packs a powerful punch to create urgency and nudge shoppers to make a purchase they otherwise may not have.
+Underneath this, another brighter banner advertises the Winter Sale, which gives access to deals up to 50% off.
+Combined, these two banners create a visual hierarchy that packs a powerful punch to create urgency and nudge shoppers to make a purchase they otherwise may not have made.

 h&m homepage example